Chinese name: Nickname

-Western name
+English alias in mainland China

 English is taught throughout China's secondary schools and the English language section is a required component of the Gaokao, China's college entrance examination.
 Many Chinese teenagers thus acquire Western names, commonly of English origin, which they may keep and use as nicknames even in Chinese-language contexts.
 Chinese may adopt English names for a variety of reasons, including foreigners' difficulty with Chinese tones and better integration of people working in foreign enterprises.
 Established English names chosen by Chinese may also be those rarely used by native English speakers.